McShelby/hugo-theme-relearn/exampleSite/content/configuration/sidebar/shortcutmenu/_index.en.md

     weight = 40
 {{< /multiconfig >}}

-## How to Display Pages Only in the Shortcuts Menu
+## Displaying Pages Only in the Shortcuts Menu

-If you have shortcuts to pages inside of your project and you don't want them to show up in your navigation menu, you have two choices:
+To show pages only in the shortcuts menu you have two choices

-1. Make the page file for the shortcut a [headless branch bundle](https://gohugo.io/content-management/page-bundles/#headless-bundle) (contained in its own subdirectory and called `_index.md`) and add the following front matter configuration to the file (see exampleSite's `content/showcase/_index.en.md`).
-This causes its content to **not** be contained in the sitemap.
+1. Create a [headless branch bundle](https://gohugo.io/content-management/page-bundles/#headless-bundle), `_index.md` in its own folder with the below front matter.
+The branch bundle will **not** be contained in the sitemap.

     {{< multiconfig fm=true file="content/showcase/_index.en.md" >}}
     title = "Showcase"